NOAA-EMC/UPP/doc/UserGuide/BuildingRunningTesting/UnitTests.rst

        print *, "SUCCESS!"
    end program test_calicing

-This test is a good model because it demonstrates several practices that are useful throughout UPP unit testing:
+This example demonstrates several practices that are useful throughout UPP unit testing:

 * It initializes required global state variables from ``ctlblk_mod`` so the subroutine can be tested outside of the full UPP workflow